El Shaddai: Ascension of the Metatron: Gameplay

 El Shaddai: Ascension of the Metatron is a single-player action video game in which players take control of the immortal scribe Enoch through eleven levels; the gameplay combines elements of platforming and hack and slash-based combat.
 Each of the levels uses a different artistic style and camera position, with levels alternating between 3D and 2D presentation.
 One level includes a driving sequence on a motorbike.
-During exploration and combat Enoch can jump, attack, block long and short-ranged attacks, and dodge.
+During exploration and combat, Enoch can jump, attack, block long and short-ranged attacks, and dodge.

 In combat, Enoch fights standard enemies and bosses in arenas, initially with his bare fists and then with three weapon types stolen from enemies. the weapons are the sword-like Arch, the long-range Gale, and the heavy-hitting Veil which also acts as a shield; each is strong or weak against another weapon.
-When in combat, Enoch's attacks are mapped to one button, with the frequency and timing of presses determining the type of attack; repeated presses launches a combination attack, which holding the button can trigger alternate strong attacks.
+When in combat, Enoch's attacks are mapped to one button, with the frequency and timing of presses determining the type of attack; repeated presses launches a combination attack, while holding the button can trigger alternate strong attacks.
 Weapons must be periodically purified to recharge them as they lose attack power when used for a period of time.
 Enoch can also parry attacks or break an enemy's blocking stance with the right timing, allowing for counterattacks.
 During some later fights Enoch can trigger Overboost, which increases Enoch's attack power and unlocks unique skills.

 Levels house secret areas and collectables alongside items which aid the player.
 These items are Lights of Blessing which restore Enoch's armor, Flames of Power which can be used to increase the Overboost level, and Fruits of Wisdom which give access to weapons.
 El Shaddai does not use a traditional HUD on its initial playthrough, with information being displayed through the in-game environment; damage to Enoch and enemies are shown through their armour, graphic displays show an enemy's status, the character Lucifel appears in the environment and saves the player's progress, and Enoch's weapons display their condition through color.
 In most scenarios when Enoch is knocked out, the player can revive by rapidly pressing face buttons, with the window of recovery lessening as the game progresses.
 If Enoch falls during a platforming section, he is reset to an earlier safe location to try again.